microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ## Proposed solution

 Introduce new DXIL operations to accelarate matrix-vector operations.
 In this specification we add four operations:

 * **Matrix-Vector Multiply:** Multiply a matrix in memory and a vector parameter.
 * **Matrix-Vector Multiply-Add:** Multiply a matrix in memory and a vector parameter and add a vector from memory.
-* **Vector-Vector Outer Product and Accumulate:** Compute the outerproduct of two vectors.
+* **Vector-Vector Outer Product and Accumulate:** Compute the outerproduct of two vectors and accumulate the result matrix atomically-elementwise in memory.
-* **Reduce and Accumulate:** Add elements of a vector atomically to the corresponding elements of an array in memory.
+* **Reduce and Accumulate:** Accumulate elements of a vector atomically-elementwise to corresponding elements in memory.

 ## Detailed design